Large Sets with Small Injective Projections: The set

-For fixed $j$, the index $h$ selects the previously discussed intervals which are offset by $2^{-n_{k}+a_{k}}$.
+Recall the definition of $I_k^{(h,j)}$ from Equation \eqref{eqn:Idefn}.
+For fixed $j$, the index $h$ determines an offset of $2^{-n_{k}+a_{k}}$.
 In Figure \ref{fig:depictionofintervals}, these intervals are depicted as monochromatic.
 Next, we observe that the coefficient on $j$ is small relative to the coefficient on $h$.
 Hence, for a fixed $h$ we have that $j$ shifts the interval by a very small distance: in particular, twice the width of a single $\smash{R_{k}^{(j')}}$.
-This is large enough to ensure injectivity of the projection into $\ell$, assuming we choose $a_k$ sufficiently large, which we discuss below.
+Our later constraints on the sequences $a_k$ and $n_k$ will imply that these intervals are disjoint as illustrated.
+Intervals of the same color in Figure \ref{fig:depictionofintervals} will be disjoint by definition, coming from the same $R_{k-1}^{(j)}$, and we will, in Lemma \ref{lem:the_BETTER_sequences_exist}, force intervals of different colors to be disjoint by choosing $a_k$ large enough.